Whispir opens local headquarter in Singapore

 Indonesian talent management software provider Synergo today announced an undisclosed seed funding round from venture capital firm East Ventures.

-Founded in by Domenico Tukiman and Rhapsody Boediono when the two founders were working in Los Angeles, the Synergo platform help businesses increase employee performance through tracking, evaluating, comparing, and analysing both employee performance and the company’s performance trends.
+Founded in by Domenico Tukiman and Rhapsody Budiono when the two founders were working in Los Angeles, the Synergo platform help businesses increase employee performance through tracking, evaluating, comparing, and analysing both employee performance and the company’s performance trends.

 The platform was built in order to solve the problem of under-performance in many Indonesian companies, as a McKinsey report stated that 52 per cent of the employed population in the country is underqualified for their job position.